|Guide||♦||3 Triplogs||Active Topic|

 At least it is useful

-I use this trail for closing the Hiline-Templeton loop when I am leading others, rather than Slim Shady, for three reasons: 1) Route finding is slightly easier, and at the end of a hike with a spread out group of random abilities, that counts.
-2) Anything you would see from Slim Shady, you already had a better view of from Hiline.
-3) Most important of all, it is faster, which means we get to the bar sooner.
+I use this trail for closing the Hiline-Templeton loop when I am leading others, rather than Slim Shady, for three reasons: 1) Route finding is slightly easier, and at the end of a hike with a spread-out group of random abilities, that counts.
+2) Anything you would see from Slim Shady, you already had a better view from Hiline.
+3) Most importantly, it is faster, which means we get to the bar sooner.

-Truly not a destination trail, but documented here so the GPS track you need for your loop plan has a home.
+Indeed not a destination trail but documented here, so the GPS track you need for your loop plan has a home.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.